mcandre/unmake/PARSING.md

 ## make implementation extensions

-Popular make implementations like GNU gmake and BSD bmake, support syntax extensions beyond POSIX.
-Certain implementation-specific syntax may trigger parse errors.
+Implementation-specific syntax may trigger parse errors.
+For example, syntax specific to GNU make or BSD make.

 ### Fail